intmus/inttheory19-20/_05-counterpoint-embell-shapes/b1-cantfirmand1st.md

 ### Melodic intervals and structure

 These are some general guidelines for each of the *melodic* aspects of 1:1 counterpoint.
-- Your first species counterpoint will have typically 8 to 14 pitches.
+- First species counterpoint typically has 8 to 14 pitches.
 - As a general rule, use stepwise motion as much as possible.
     - Thirds or other leaps can form triads, and this can create a non-functional implied harmony.
 - The final note should be approached by stepwise contrary motion.